tsute/resispart/README.md

 ### 2. Installation of the R software and packages for analyzing microbiome sequence data

+R is short for "The R Project for Statistical Computing" and is a free software environment for statistical analysis and data visualization.
+R has been a very popular software development platform for many bioinformatics toosl, including those that are useful for analyziging NGS sequenes reads, as well as the microbiome diversity analysis.

+In this workshop we will use several sotftware packges developed on the R platform.
+Henct the first thing is to download and install R on your computer.

+For this workshop we will pratice the analysis on Widnows 10 Pcs so we can download the latest R for Windows computers from these mirrored web site:

+Brazil
+https://nbcgib.uesc.br/mirrors/cran/	Computational Biology Center at Universidade Estadual de Santa Cruz https://cran-r.c3sl.ufpr.br/	Universidade Federal do Parana https://cran.fiocruz.br/	Oswaldo Cruz Foundation, Rio de Janeiro https://vps.fmvz.usp.br/CRAN/	University of Sao Paulo, Sao Paulo https://brieger.esalq.usp.br/CRAN/	University of Sao Paulo, Piracicaba

 ### 3. Basic R operations

 ```R